 - Serving as lead counsel for DataTreasury Corporation in federal and state court litigations relating to claims to ownership of its patented technology and of an alleged “pay to prosecute” conspiracy.

-- Representing Hollywood.com in an action filed in the Southern District of New York alleging copyright infringement and RICO violations based on the alleged unlicensed use of copyrighted photographs by third-party users of celebrity fan sites.
+- Representing an entertainment industry website in an action filed in the Southern District of New York alleging copyright infringement and RICO violations based on the alleged unlicensed use of copyrighted photographs by third-party users of the website's celebrity fan sites.

 - Serving as lead counsel for Leucadia National Corporation and MK Resources in defense of a putative shareholder class action alleging breaches of fiduciary duty and the companion appraisal proceeding.